-The Chatuchak Weekend Market in Bangkok, also called J.J.
+The Chatuchak Weekend Market in Bangkok also called J.J.
 Market or simply just "the weekend market," is one of the world’s largest outdoor markets and the largest market in Thailand.
-It claims to be the largest weekend market in the world, and sells almost everything you could possibly want, from pets to furniture to clothing.
+It claims to be the largest weekend market in the world, drawing 200,000 visitors per week and sells almost everything you could possibly want, from pets to furniture to clothing.

-- Go Early: Go before the crowds and the heat make it hard to enjoy the shopping.
+- Go Early: Go before the crowds, and the heat, which makes it hard to enjoy the shopping.

 - Get a Map: Chatuchak is big and confusing, so it's easy to get lost.
 Grab a map from one of the visitor centers in the outer perimeter of the market or take advantage of the many maps posted inside.

 - Act Fast: If you like it, buy it now, as it will be difficult to find your way back.

 - Use a Landmark: The Clock Tower in the center of the market is the easiest place to find.
 It makes a good landmark for meeting up with people.

 - Beware of Scams: Although crime is fairly low in Thailand, petty thievery does happen in crowded markets.
 Don't present an easy target (e.g., an unzipped backpack, smartphone sticking out of back pocket, etc.).
 Even still, you're more likely to get "robbed" by being overcharged or sold a fake!

 For visitors, the best values at Chatuchak are the housewares, Thai silks, handicrafts, and clothing.